 The Olivetans came back in the 19th century, when the monumental cemetery of Porte Sante was also built, housing numerous chapels of the Florentine bourgeoisie.

 ART AND ARCHITECTURE

-The Basilica, one of the masterpieces of the Romanesque style, has a two-tone façade, covered in white and green marbles.
-On the façade, stands a 13th century mosaic depicting Christ on the throne between Madonna and San Miniato, while on the top of the façade there is a bronze eagle representing the guild of merchants of the Arte di Calimala (cloth merchants), which from the 13th century had the patronage of the church.
+The Basilica, one of the masterpieces of the Romanesque style, has a two-tone facade, covered in white and green marble.
+On the facade, stands a 13th century mosaic depicting Christ on the throne between Madonna and San Miniato, while on top of the facade there is a bronze eagle representing the guild of merchants of the Arte di Calimala (cloth merchants), which from the 13th century had the patronage of the church.

-The interior of the church is rather unusual, with the presbytery and chorus raised on a platform above the great crypt, and it has changed little from the first construction of the building.
+The interior of the church is rather unusual, with the presbytery and chorus raised on a platform above the great crypt.
 The upper part is accessed by two side staircases, which are connected to the two side aisles, while from the central nave, behind the lower altar, a short stairway descend to the crypt.
 An arch decorated with marble inlays stands in the center of the nave.

 HOW TO GET THERE

 To reach the church, it is quite a demanding climb, but beautiful at the same time.
 If you want to save your energy, you can get there with the bus Line 12, stopping at the closest station to the church, San Miniato al Monte.
 Otherwise, if you want to get there on foot, use the map below.